 Not Enough Marketing Agencies Are Adopting Agile Project Management

-Atlassian needs to train and enable more marketers to properly adopt agile PM with JIRA Software Projects--not just to grow their market share, but to introduce marketers to the real way to manage projects.
-Until then, I hope this blog article provided you some information.
+Atlassian needs to train and enable more marketers to properly adopt agile PM with JIRA Software Projects – not just to grow their market share but to introduce marketers to the real way to manage projects.
+Until then, I hope this blog article provided you with some helpful information.